PDXpert PLM Software

 - A catalog or sales identifier for purchasing that physical item.

-The source part number (which may include non-numeric characters) is assigned by its manufacturer.
+The source part number (which may include alphanumeric and symbol characters) is assigned by its manufacturer.
 Different manufacturers may use the same part number to represent similar parts, or completely unrelated items.
-Therefore, both the manufacturer and the number are required to uniquely identify a part.
+Therefore, both the manufacturer name and number are required to uniquely identify a part.

 Source specifications are not a substitute for requirements.
 Specifications (e.g., the part datasheet) describe actual part properties under various conditions.
 Your part may require some of the specified properties while ignoring others, and your part may require different conditions.
 You may even have requirements that the source part fulfills but the supplier doesn't specify.